PeterAltmann/SSIdemo/README.md

 * `--debug-connections` prints more information about the connections made between agents
 * `--auto-provision` makes sure that ACA-Py creates a wallet even if such a wallet does not exist.
 Normally, the command `aca-py provision` is used to create a wallet.
 * `--wallet-type`, `--wallet-name`, and `--wallet-key` are used to create the wallet.
 They key is used for read and write to the sqlite db.
 The wallet is found in `~./.indy_client/wallet`
-* `--auto-accept-invites` and `--auto-accept-requests` set ACA-Py instances to automatically accepts invites and requests as they come in.
+* `--auto-accept-invites` and `--auto-accept-requests` set ACA-Py instances to automatically accepts connection invites and connection requests as they come in.

-### Starting a holder
+### Starting a credential holder Bob

 Now we can start Bob.